 Part of the characteristics of that perfect New York pretzel is the way they look.
-Philadelphia has a pretzel culture too, but you’d never confuse it with it’s northern cousin, due to the shape.
-Philly has figure-8 knots and New York has…pretzel shape.
-It is admittadly nostalgia that makes me partial to the New York version.
-And you really should serve them with mustard to complete the experience.
-I like a grainy mustard and that is just not at all traditional, oh well.
+Philadelphia has a pretzel culture too, but you’d never confuse it with its northern cousin, due to the shape.
+Philly has figure-8 knots and New York has … pretzel shape.
+Admittedly, it’s nostalgia that makes me partial to the New York version.
+And you really should serve these homemade soft pretzels with mustard to complete the experience.
+I like a grainy mustard and that is just not at all traditional.
+Oh well.

 Pretzel Dough from The New Artisan Bread in Five Minutes a Day:

 1 tablespoon Platinum Yeast

 2 tablespoons Non-diastatic malt powder (or sugar)

 6 1/2 cups (2 pounds) bread flour – (this will make a stronger dough and holds up to boiling the pretzels.
 BUT, I’m not going to boil these pretzels, so feel free to use all-purpose flour for this recipe.
 If you want to boil the pretzels, be sure to use the bread flour.)